zypchn/cnn-experiments/README.md

 ## Methods
 The first step of the study was to find a benchmark dataset that can be quickly trained.
 I choose [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist) from *torchvision* library.
 The dataset consists a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes:
 *T-shirt/Top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, Ankle Boot*.
+Dataset did not undergo any transformations, besides the mandatory *ToTensor()* transformation (for computational reasons).
+The reason behind the non-transformed dataset was that transformed  (normalized) dataset yielded worse results.
+So we can infer that FashionMNIST is already a well designed dataset.
-While dataset partitioning, the seed was set to 42.
+Also for reproducibility, seed was set to 42 using *torch.manual_seed()* function.

 Then, I defined 4 models with the following architectures:
 **1)** Basic CNN with 3 Convolutional Layers, 2 Max Pooling Layers and 1 Fully Connected Layer **2)** Same as the 1st architecture, but with some additional layers like dropout, batch_norm, etc.
 **3)** Pretrained EfficientNet_B0
-**4)** Feature extraction was done using CNN, the features were then fed into a xxx model.
+**4)** Feature extraction was done using CNN, the features were then fed into a Support Vector Machine model.

 For implementation, I used the following libraries:
 - **numpy:** 1.26.4